jonathanglasmeyer/bachelor/thesis/src/Main.md

 I will now discuss how to evaluate the usefulness of the LM-Interpolation approach in light of the goal to improve recognition accuracy of interesting keywords.

 ## Approaching a good metric
-We want to find a metric that describes if and how much the interpolated version improves upon the baseline version.
-The "canonical" metric used to evaluate speech recognition performance is called *Word Error Rate* (WER).
-The WER is derived from taking the Levenstein distance at the word level between a reference transcript and the recognition result.
+Our goal is to find a metric that describes if and how much the interpolated version improves upon the baseline version.
+The "canonical" metric used to evaluate speech recognition performance is called *Word Error Rate* (WER), which is derived from taking the Levenstein distance at the word level between a reference transcript and the recognition result.
 WER is calculated as:

 $$ WER = \frac{S + D + I}{N} $$